 Forecasts for the Canadian dollar change all the time, affected by news events and relative sentiment towards the Canadian economy.
-This continually updated article reviews CAD bank forecasts and popular cross-rate trends.

 The following sections show a summary of bank forecasts for popular GBP cross rates that we have reviewed, you can view each forecast article for more details.